A quick note from Hubble

-We’ll talk you through everything you need to consider when moving office and have a handy downloadable office move checklist to help make your move a smooth and happy one.
+We’ll talk you through everything you need to consider when moving office, and have created a handy downloadable office move checklist to help make your move a smooth and happy one.
+We’ve even made it so that you can digitally tick off the items as you go, saving you from losing it (and the trees, too!)

 Planning is your best friend, so make intelligent use of documents, spreadsheets and office moving checklists.
 Include all the tasks that need to be completed, no matter how small, as well as the steps leading up to them and the people, teams and companies responsible for each of them.